EDITORIAL | AMERICAN ANGLER MAGAZINE May/June 2017

 And then there will be a few days of all-day wading.
 I definitely need a waterproof pack and an easy way to change and store gear.
 It really sucks lugging your Pelican case on your shoulder all day, through the muck, and trying to shoot and hold your case while standing in the water trying to avoid saltwater crocodiles.
-Same can be said for your trusty comfortable camera pack: one wrong move and you’re in the drink, and you and all your gear are soaked and the shoot is over.
+The same can be said for your trusty comfortable camera pack: one wrong move and you’re in the drink, and you and all your gear are soaked and the shoot is over.

 Packing Your Equipment for Travel and Field Use If I’m really limited for space and weight but need the kitchen sink, I carry my gear onto the plane in my pack.
 I use an internal cube system so I can easily remove the cubed guts out of the pack shell.
 I check my underwater housing on the plane (this travels in a Pelican 1510 — same as my carry-on size).
 When I get to the location, I put my housing together, remove the padding of the Pelican and add my internal cube from my backpack.
 Now I’m ready for the boat.

 But what if you need to use the boat to get to a wading spot or the salt flats?
-For this I use a waterproof pack with separate padded units for camera body and lens.
+For this, I use a waterproof pack with separate padded units for the camera body and lens.
 I carry the longer versions of the Trekker, so I can have on my 70-200 or 100-400.
-I have two lens barrels and a Trekker: one with a wide angle or fixed lens and a longer one for the zoom.
+I have two lens barrels and a Trekker: one with a wide-angle or fixed lens and a longer one for the zoom.
 I keep one of these empty for fast and easy lens changing.
 I’ve found you can get away with using a small and a large size case with a body, and this covers your three lenses and is easy to switch in the field while standing in the water.
 (If you haven’t practiced this cool juggle, I suggest you give the old college try at home a few times first.)
-When I pack this kit for airline travel I shove it all in itself, from big to small, like a game of Tetris and use any available room to store loose end gear, such as a diffuser.
+When I pack this kit for airline travel I shove it all in itself, from big to small, like a game of Tetris, and use any available room to store loose end gear, such as a diffuser.

 There are many uses for this kit.
 You now have a waterproof bag for when you’re in the boat.
-The Trekker can be used as you travel location to location, keeping your camera with you and available at all times.
+The Trekker can be used as you travel from location to location, keeping your camera with you and available at all times.
 It’s no good if your camera is stuffed away and hard to get to.
 Using the ICU blocks you can easily switch from camera pack to Pelican case.
 This system allows me to mix and match for any situation and environment while being streamlined and efficient when shooting in the field.
 Got all that?
 How about a little recap.

 What Pack to Take?!
-Refrence Chart + Walk wade / Day at the lake = Camera pack + Drift Boat, Skiff, Power Boat = Pelican 1510 + Drift Boat / Skiff + wading = Pelican 1510 & Waterproof pack and padded case + Small stream hiking and fishing = Camera pack + Big river, lots of wading = Waterproof pack and padded case + Rainforest = Waterproof pack and padded case + Jungle = Waterproof pack and padded case + Kayak/Canoe = Watershed Chattooga w/ Padded Camera insert + Big Water Dori =Watershed Chattooga w/ Padded Camera insert
+Reference Chart + Walk wade / Day at the lake = Camera pack + Drift Boat, Skiff, Power Boat = Pelican 1510 + Drift Boat / Skiff + wading = Pelican 1510 & Waterproof pack and padded case + Small stream hiking and fishing = Camera pack + Big river, lots of wading = Waterproof pack and padded case + Rainforest = Waterproof pack and padded case + Jungle = Waterproof pack and padded case + Kayak/Canoe = Watershed Chattooga w/ Padded Camera insert + Big Water Dori =Watershed Chattooga w/ Padded Camera insert

 <+> Tip: Use your lens barrel holder as pouch <+>